 Just take care not to do this in a patronizing manner.
 Don’t make him feel like a child.
 Speak to him about how you would like to be spoken to.

 When you are completely reliant on your partner’s affection to feel good about yourself, this journey of fixing your relationship is going to be a lot tougher for you.

 It’s going to be more difficult to remain patient and loving towards your husband.
 It’s going to be a lot tougher for you to remain happy and emotionally healthy.

 No matter how your marriage is going, it’s always a great idea to practice self-love.
-Create a self-image that is radiatingly positive, no matter how other people treat you.
+Create a self-image that is radiating positively, no matter how other people treat you.
 Build a life that you enjoy, regardless of whether you have a loving partner or not.

 A person won’t change unless they want to change.

-So, you can tell your partner how you feel.
-You can ask him to change his behaviour or seek professional help.
+So you can tell your partner how you feel.
+You can ask him to change his behavior or seek professional medical advice.